fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseOperation.md

 ### -OperationGuid
 Specifies the operation ID that represents a specific database operation for which this cmdlet gets status.
-You can obtain operation IDs by requesting all the database operations for a ssSDS or server.
+You can obtain operation IDs by requesting all the database operations for a Azure SQL Database or server.
 If you specify this parameter, you must specify the *ServerName* parameter or the *ConnectionContext* parameter.

 ```yaml